Home / Health Insurance / Articles / Fitness / Overview of Carbohydrates: Types, health benefits and functions

 Carbohydrates are one of the three macronutrients the human body needs daily.
 The other two are lipids and proteins.
 If ingested in the appropriate amounts, Carbohydrates have several advantages.
 They can help you maintain your weight and serve your body's nutritional needs.

 Here are some health benefits of eating a balanced carbohydrate-rich diet.
-(Note: Please consult a doctor before making any significant changes to your diet.)
+(Note: Please know about the classification of carbohydrates and consult a doctor before making any significant changes to your diet.)

 Following are the three major types of carbohydrates.